arvinmi/sif/README.md

 | `q`            | Quit                        |

 > [!NOTE]
-> sif does have mouse support for file selection, collapse/expand directories, and scrolling.
+> siff does have mouse support for file selection, collapse/expand directories, and scrolling.

 ## Backends